eugenetedkim/olive-table/README.md

-# Olive Table - API Gateway & Microservices

-This repository contains a microservices architecture with:
-- **API Gateway**: Reverse proxy with JWT authentication and path rewriting
-- **Identity Service**: User registration and authentication
-- **Event Service**: Event management (CRUD operations)
-- **Invitation Service**: Invitation and RSVP management
+# Olive Table: Dietary-Aware Social Gathering Platform

+**Olive Table** is a comprehensive platform for dietary profile management and social gathering coordination.
+Built with a microservices architecture and TypeScript, it simplifies planning meals and events where diverse dietary needs must be accommodated.

+## The Story Behind Olive Table

+Just as an olive tree symbolizes peace, wisdom, and abundance, Olive Table fosters meaningful connections around food.
+We believe that breaking bread together should be inclusive, not exclusive—and dietary restrictions shouldn't exclude anyone from the table.

+"A table set for celebration becomes a humble altar when shared among friends and strangers alike."

 ---

 ## Project Summary

-The Olive Table platform implements a microservices architecture to support KinMeal Social - a dietary-aware social gathering platform that helps users plan events while accounting for diverse dietary needs, preferences, and restrictions.
+The Olive Table platform implements a microservices architecture to support a dietary-aware social gathering platform that helps users plan events while accounting for diverse dietary needs, preferences, and restrictions.

 ## Architecture Philosophy